timkahlke/LongRead_tutorials/docs/SU_I.md

   <img src="figures/INST_2.png" height="200px">
 </div>

 Now execute the file you just downloaded.
-Per default Firefox downloads files into the *Downloads* folder in your home directory.
+By default Firefox downloads files into the *Downloads* folder in your home directory.
 To execute the install script type

     sudo bash ~/Downloads/install_script.sh